TheIoTLearningInitiative/CodeLabs/Gods/Bitol/documentation/Bitol.md

 # Companies

+## AirMap

+> The airspace intelligence platform for drones and drone operators.

 ## SitOnAir

 > Unlocking connected aircraft value.
 We empower the air transport industry through tailored ‘nose-to-tail’ connectivity solutions that deliver true value.
 This is connected aircraft innovation you can trust